D’Arrigo California | Andy Boy

 After more than 100 years in Manhattan’s lower west side, in March of 1967, the Market moved from Washington Street to their new home in the Bronx, the brand new state-of-the-art Hunts Point Terminal Market.

-Over the next 20 years, D’Arrigo Bros.
-Co. of New York, Inc. thrived under Stephen’s leadership.
+Over the next 20 years, D’Arrigo New York thrived under Stephen’s leadership.
 As the years progressed, the company expanded on its product line to the point where it became a full line fruit and vegetable business, offering one-stop shopping for its many customers.
 Stephen’s idea to expand the product line, offer more variety and fill more needs for the company’s customers, was an original idea in the wholesale industry of the day where specialization had ruled, so the company grew very quickly in the 60’s and 70’s because of this philosophy.

 It is important to note that while this was going on in New York, Stephen’s younger brother Peter had taken over the management of the Boston operation from his father.
 And out west, Andy, the very same son that the brand was named after, had assumed control of the California growing company from his father.
 So the first generation Sicilian immigrant D’Arrigo brothers had realized their American dream and successfully passed it on to the second generation.